KeerthiBeast/KeerthiBeast/README.md

 - 👋 Hi, I’m @KeerthiBeast
-- 👀 I’m interested in Cloud Computing and Networking
+- 👀 I’m interested in Cloud Computing, Native Android development and Networking
 - 🌱 I’m currently pursuing a degree in Artificial Intelligence and Data Science
 - 📫 You can reach me by my email keerthivasan000071@gmail.com